prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 # Non-Goals

-* This proposal doesn't aim to remove the CR after the expiration date has reached
+* This proposal do not cover automatic cleanup of expired Silence CRs
 * Refactoring of the other CRDs is not in scope for the first version

 # How